DevZen-net/devzen-tools/packages/distzen/README.md

 ## TLDR

-Symbolic links for `node_modules` (i.e `npm link`, `lerna bootstrap` etc) cause huge headaches as they fail with Docker, WSL/networked access, and can cause inconsistent usage of non-published lib artifacts, use different lib versions than intended etc. But monorepos and npm/yarn workspaces excessively use linking.
+Symbolic links for `node_modules` (i.e `npm link`, `lerna bootstrap` etc) are great, but they cam cause huge headaches:
+* they fail with Docker (when docker container mounts local dir, symlinks aren't followed)
+* WSL/networked access (open a project that resides inside your WSL, links aren't followed)
+* inconsistent usage of non-published lib artifacts (files that should, but don't exist on the published lib, but is present on the project's dir, appears as working.
+But it will break in when published one is used!).
+* use a different lib package than intended: your full dir linked is different to what is published!
+The simplest error is having a devDependency, that should really be a normal dependency!

+I'm sure there's more scenarios that links can suck.

+But monorepos and npm/yarn workspaces excessively use linking, and don't allow for a **real installation** strategy (that is same as if the lib was published and installed from the npm registry).

+On the other hand, links always point to the exact latest code, without any syncing needed, so it's great for development.

-DistZen helps you having monorepo packages or even unrelated foreign packages **installed locally**, synchronise easily & quickly when there are changes, and work seamlesly with Docker & networking, since it doesn't use Symbolic Links!
+**DistZen** helps you having monorepo packages (or even unrelated foreign packages) **installed locally**, synchronise easily & quickly when there are changes, and work seamlessly with Docker & networking, since it doesn't use Symbolic Links!

 #### Usage: